Easyvipin/easyvipin/README.md

 <td>

 ## `<Status/>`
-:rocket: Currently learning MERN stack!
+:rocket: Currently learning Tailwind and Nextjs!

-:comet: hunting down for Job!!

 ## `<Things/>` I like to do
 :computer:Code.